Joseph Crawford

 When you first power on the Huupe Mini, you're supposed to scan a QR code with your phone to sign up or log into your account.
 Without completing that QR code flow, the hoop is nothing more than a $30 Nerf over-the-door hoop.
 No games, no shot tracking, no smart features—just a backboard.

 I emailed support, but due to the holiday, no one was available to respond.
 We had to wait several days before hearing back.
-I believe their API server went down at the worst possible time—Christmas morning, when thousands of kids were unboxing their new hoops.
+I believe their API server went down at the worst possible time—Christmas morning, when many kids were unboxing their new hoops.

 We finally got it up and running after the server came back online.
 The kids had a blast playing the game modes, and my son was thrilled.